fprime-community/fprime-freertos/README.md

 ## Overview

-Welcome to fprime-freertos, a port that connects the Operating System Abstraction Layer of the <a href="https://fprime.jpl.nasa.gov/">F' Flight Software Framework</a> with the <a href="https://www.freertos.org/">FreeRTOS</a> open-source RTOS for microcontrollers and small microprocessors.
+Welcome to fprime-freertos, a port that connects the Operating System Abstraction Layer (OSAL) of the <a href="https://fprime.jpl.nasa.gov/">F' Flight Software Framework</a> with the <a href="https://www.freertos.org/">FreeRTOS</a> open-source RTOS for microcontrollers and small microprocessors.
+This repository is designed to be paired with platform and board specific repositories to run F' systems on a variety of boards.
+If the board you are trying to run fprime-freertos on already has a reference application and platform repository, I recoomend starting there.
+The instruction below can help you get started using this port on a board that hasn't been used before and over time you can build and contribute your own board/platform/reference repositories.
+For more detail, see the relevant repositories for the featherm4-freertos platform:

+- <a href=https://github.com/laboratory10/fprime-featherm4-freertos-reference>fprime-featherm4-freertos-reference</a> - an example of a basic build using a specific platform
+    - <a href=https://github.com/laboratory10/fprime-featherm4-freertos>fprime-featherm4-freertos</a> - a platform repository which is defined by a combination of board and OS
+        - <a href=https://github.com/laboratory10/fprime-featherm4>fprime-featherm4</a> - board-specific platform/toolchain/driver files
+        - fprime-freertos (this repository) - a port connecting the F' OSAL to FreeRTOS

 While fprime-freertos should be able to be used on a wide variety of systems, it has so far been tested with Linux and ATSAMD51J19 (specifically, the <a href=https://www.adafruit.com/product/3857>Adafruit Feather M4</a>).
 Platform and Toolchain files are provided for these two targets in this repository, but we encourage you to contribute your own additions!